 Trinity Law School is accredited by the Committee of Bar Examiners of the State Bar of California.
 The legal education provided by Trinity Law School meets all requirements under the rules and regulations pertaining to admission to the practice of law in California.

-Trinity Law School’s bar results can be found at the California State Bar.
+Trinity Law School’s bar results can be found on The State Bar of California’s website.

 Study at, or graduation from, this law school may not qualify a student to take the Bar Examination or be admitted to practice law in jurisdictions other than California.
 A student who intends to seek admission to practice law outside of California should contact the admitting authority in that jurisdiction for information regarding its education and admissions requirements.